arduino/docs-content/content/arduino-cloud/03.cloud-interface/01.things/things.md

 Tags are used to organize and filter your Things.
 In a setup with many devices across different locations, this can be particularly useful.
 When creating a tag, you have two fields:
 - **Key** -

+## Automatic Sketch Generation

+Things based on Arduino / C++ (the default way) benefits from **automatic sketch generation**.
+Whenever any configuration is done in your Thing, the changes are reflected in your sketch files.

+For example:
+- Associating a Wi-Fi board will automatically update the connection method,
+- creating a variable will add it to your `thingProperties.h` file,
+- creating a variable with **read/write** permission will also add a callback function at the bottom of your sketch.
+This will trigger anytime the value changes.
+- changing your network credentials will update the `arduino_secrets.h` file.

+This is implemented so that the connection and synchronisation between the board and cloud is handled automatically, meaning you do not need to do any networking code when using the Arduino / C++ language.

+***Please note that if you are using an offline environment, [Arduino IDE](), changes will only be made in the cloud environment and will manually need to be adjusted.
+If you plan on using the offline IDE, you make use of the [sketch synchronisation]() feature that allows you to push/pull your cloud sketches from the offline IDE.***